open-cluster-management-io/enhancements/enhancements/sig-architecture/64-placementStrategy/README.md

 	ProgressivePerGroup *RolloutProgressivePerGroup `json:"progressivePerGroup,omitempty"`
 }

-// Timeout to consider while applying the workload. type Timeout struct {
+// RolloutConfig contains common configurations for the rollout strategies. type RolloutConfig struct {
+	// MinSuccessTime is a "soak" time.
+In other words, the minimum amount of time the workload applier controller will
+  // wait from the start of each rollout before proceeding (assuming a successful state has been reached and MaxFailures wasn't breached).
+  // MinSuccessTime is only considered for rollout types Progressive and ProgressivePerGroup.
+	// The default value is 0 meaning the workload applier proceed immediately after a successful state is reached.
+	// MinSuccessTime must be defined in [0-9h]|[0-9m]|[0-9s] format examples; 2h , 90m , 360s
+	// +kubebuilder:default:=0
+	// +optional
+	MinSuccessTime metav1.Time `json:"minSuccessTime,omitempty"`
-	// Timeout define how long workload applier controller will wait till workload reach successful state in the cluster.
-Only considered for Rollout Type Progressive and ProgressivePerGroup.
+  // ProgressDeadline defines how long the workload applier controller will wait until workload reaches a successful
+  // state in the cluster, marking it as failed after the deadline.
-	// Timeout default value is None meaning the workload applier will not proceed apply workload to other clusters if did not reach the successful state.
+	// The default value is None meaning the workload applier will continue to wait for a status if did not reach the successful state.
-	// Timeout must be defined in [0-9h]|[0-9m]|[0-9s] format examples; 2h , 90m , 360s
+	// ProgressDeadline must be defined in [0-9h]|[0-9m]|[0-9s] format examples; 2h , 90m , 360s
 	// +kubebuilder:validation:Pattern="^(([0-9])+[h|m|s])|None$"
 	// +kubebuilder:default:=None
 	// +optional
+  ProgressDeadline string `json:"progressDeadline,omitempty"`
+  // MaxFailures is a percentage of or number of clusters in the current rollout that can fail before proceeding to the next rollout.
+	// Default is that no failures are tolerated.
+  // +kubebuilder:validation:Pattern="^((100|[0-9]{1,2})%|[0-9]+)$"
+  // +kubebuilder:default=0
+	// +optional
-	Timeout string `json:"timeout,omitempty"`
+  MaxFailures string `json:"maxFailures,omitempty"`
 }

 // MandatoryDecisionGroup set the decision group name or group index.